-We have been named and, in the future will likely continue to be named, in various legal actions, including arbitrations, class or representative actions, actions or inquiries by state attorneys general and other regulators, and other litigation arising in connection with our various business activities, including relating to our various service and product offerings.
-For example, as previously reported, we are subject to litigation and have received and are responding to certain governmental inquiries relating to the IRS Free File program.
-These inquiries include requests for information and, in some cases, subpoenas from various regulators and state attorneys general.
+We have been named and, in the future will likely continue to be named, in various legal actions, including class or representative actions, individual or mass arbitrations, actions or inquiries by state attorneys general and other regulators, and other litigation arising in connection with our various business activities, including relating to our various service and product offerings.
+For example, as previously reported, we are subject to litigation and have received and are responding to certain governmental inquiries relating to the IRS Free File program and our DIY tax preparation services.
+These inquiries include, among other things, requests for information and subpoenas from various regulators and state attorneys general.
 We cannot predict whether these legal actions could lead to further inquiries, further litigation, fines, injunctions or other regulatory or legislative actions or impacts on our brand, reputation and business.
-See discussion in Item 8, note 12 to the consolidated financial statements for additional information.
+See discussion in <a href="https://litem.night.nigh